James O'Brien provides advice on the benefits of getting regular exercise.

-Regular exercise can not only give you more energy, but it can also help you feel better about your appearance.
+Regular exercise can give you more energy, but it can also help you feel better about your appearance.
 As a result, you may find physical intimacy more enjoyable.

-There is a lower risk of problems like erectile dysfunction in men who regularly exercise than in men who do not exercise at all.
+There is a lower risk of problems like erectile dysfunction in men who regularly exercise than in men who do not exercise.
 Similarly, women who exercise regularly may experience improved arousal.

 You can have a lot of fun while exercising.

 Do not think of exercise as hard work.
 Instead, think of it as a chance to have some fun.
 There are plenty of enjoyable activities that you can try.
-Whether you want to spend time outdoors or exercise with friends, you can turn it into a hobby that you enjoy.
+Whether you want to spend time outdoors or exercise with friends, you can turn it into an enjoyable hobby.

 Why not try your hand at dancing?
 If you prefer, you could go for a hike.
 If there is a local soccer club in your area, consider signing up for a team.
 Search for activities that you like so that you feel excited about exercising.
 You may even want to get a friend to do it with you so that you are more likely to stick with it for the long haul.

 Getting the Most Out of Exercise

-Starting a regular exercise routine is one of the best things that you can do for your health, happiness, and well-being.
+Starting a regular exercise routine is one of the best things you can do for your health, happiness, and well-being.
 According to the HHS, adults who are in good health should aim for a minimum of 150 minutes of moderate aerobic activity each week.
 For vigorous activity, they should aim for a minimum of 75 minutes each week.
 If you prefer, you can also alternate between moderate and vigorous activity.
 Some activities you may want to try to include are swimming, hiking, or jogging.
 Try to incorporate weightlifting or bodyweight exercises a couple of times each week to help build muscle.